StaymanHou/amazon-seller-hunter/README.md

 Once the virtual machine is up, you will be able to access the WebUI via http://192.168.33.19:8080 .

 ## Contributing
-We encourage you to contribute to Ruby on Rails!
+We encourage you to contribute to Amazon Seller Hunter!
 Before you make any pull request, please execute the commands below and make sure all tests pass.

 ```
 cd /path/to/amazon/seller/hunter